Originally posted April 4th, 2018 at http://www.nthcc.com/slowworm/2018/4/4/my-grandfathers-keeper

 By no means am I suggesting that all people must assume collective guilt by necessity, but it is a beautiful thing when it is done voluntarily.
 And never was it done more beautifully than when the creator of the universe took on human flesh, waded down into the baptismal waters of the Jordan, assumed the collective guilt of humanity, and started his long but inevitable journey to the cross where he would share in our punishment.
 John’s reaction was much like our own when confronted with the prospect of assuming someone else’s guilt, he tried to prevent him!
 But John was not the only one who tried to stop Jesus from fulfilling his mission on earth.

 This turning can be seen in the rise of the heroic antagonist in popular culture.
-Roughly starting with and made wildly popular by Idina Menzel as Elphaba in Wicked and culminating in Michael B. Jordan’s character Erik Killmonger in Black Panther.
+This role has seen countless iterations and was made wildly popular by Idina Menzel as Elphaba in Wicked, and by Michael B. Jordan’s character Erik Killmonger in Black Panther.
 The heroic antagonist is built on the foundational truth that we ought to share in each others burdens.
 In Black Panther, justice does not require T’Challa to spare Erik’s life, but he understands that the actions of his father contributed to the horrific dilemma and he chooses to show him mercy.
 The heroic antagonist has become an almost ubiquitous element in popular culture, and the acceptance of collective guilt is a fundamental aspect of the gospel, the only question that remains is whether or not leaders in our churches will stand up and fight for change in our organizations.

-The blood of our black brothers and sisters is crying out to us from the ground and to often our response is, “am I my brother’s keeper,” and “it’s their own fault not ours.”
-It’s not too late to change.
+The blood of our black brothers and sisters is crying out to us from the ground and to often our response is, “am I my brother’s keeper,” “My family didn’t own slaves,” and “it’s their own fault not ours.”
+But it’s not too late to change.
 There is still time for us to renounce our own apathy.
 There is still time for predominantly white churches to speak out against the injustices that plague their communities and our society.
 There is still time for denominations that have been divided since the civil war to pursue repentance, reconciliation, and reunification.
 And there is still time for individuals who have refused to accept responsibility for their own mistakes and for those of previous generations to join in that beautiful work of the gospel.